Dr. Hannah Drayson

 Researchgate- https://www.researchgate.net/profile/Hannah_Drayson

 Hannah Drayson co-convenes the Transtechnology Research group, a community of over 20 graduate researchers in the School of Art, Design and Architecture at the University of Plymouth.
 Since the beginning of her career, Hannah’s work has been situated at the intersection of arts, science and technology.
 As an artist and designer, she has explored a range of media as platforms for creative enquiry, including; web and digital design, interactive art, live coding, reconstructed psychological instruments, hypnotic performances, lists, and live events– mainly parties.
 Her explorations of suggestion as medical and psychological practice led her to train in hypnotism (stage and hypnotherapy) and microphenomenological interview techniques, which offer research topics as well as methods in her work.
 Her PhD, completed in 2011, led her to an ongoing exploration of the paradoxical phenomenon of the placebo effect and the role of affect and creativity in medicine and healing.
 Her current research develops these concerns with the aesthetic dimensions of biomedicine, which raise questions of ontology, technology and embodiment.
 She has written on the theme of taste, medicine and the everyday which have involved desk research across a range of disciplines, as well as collaborative workshops and experiments in cooking and recipe writing.
 This work has been published as “Don’t Sugar Coat It” in the online journal Feast and “To the Bitter End” reflects on how human co-evolution with plants can help us to think about what it means to “take a bitter pill”.
-She is currently writing a paper about mugs, matter and affect that explores metaphorical communication in intentional community.
+She is soon to publish on mugs, matter, and affect exploring mug use as a form of metaphorical communication in intentional community.
+She is also working on a project titled PARTY SCIENCE which combines microphenomenological and microsociological perspective on celebration and gathering (Drayson, 2020).

 Memberships